mavia369/DEN-Task6-Social_Learning_Application/README.md

 In this project:
 1) The authorization is implemented using 'Firebase Authentication'.
-2) Real-time chat is implemented suing 'Firebase Real-time database'.
+2) Real-time chat is implemented using 'Firebase Real-time database'.
+3) To-do list or tasks are implemented using 'Firebase Real-time database'
+4) Banner-Ads and Interstitial-Ads are implemented through 'Google AdMob'.
+5) Quiz history-tracking is implemented throught 'Firebase Real-time database'

 ### Tech Stack
-1) React Native
+1) React Native CLI
-2) Firebase Authentication (for user authentication)
+2) Firebase Authentication
-3) Firebase Real-time Database (for real-time chat)
+3) Firebase Real-time Database

 # How To Run This Project
 ## Step 1: Setup the enviromnet